 A small, hand-built, artisan distillery nestled amongst the foothills of the beautiful Cairngorm Mountains, still hand distilling in time-honoured traditions and widely acknowledged to be amongst the prettiest of all Scotland’s distilleries

-Originally a barley mill and croft dating back to the 1700's, it closed in 1965 and over the next 25 years it was slowly and lovingly converted into a single malt distillery, which then started producing spirit in 1990.
+Originally a barley mill and croft dating back to the 1700's, it closed in 1965 and over the next 25 years it was slowly and lovingly converted into a single malt distillery by a stone mason - Alex Fairlie - and started producing spirit in December 1990.

-The distillery draws it’s water from the Spey River tributary -The River Tromie still using the old mill lade, which originally ran the waterwheel that powered the old mill.
+The distillery draws it’s water from the Spey River tributary -The River Tromie - whose waters are diverted into the old mill lade which originally powered the waterwheel for the old mill.

-The distillery itself was hand-built by a stone mason Alex Fairlie and the full production is housed under one roof.
+The distillery is small and uniquely the full production is housed inside the one building.

 Harvey’s of Edinburgh and SPEY whisky have a long and unique history stretching back to 1770, throughout the prohibition era all the way to the present day.